chemharuka/toGainMapHDR/README.md

 Starting from macOS 15.2, it seems that Apple has limited the maximum display headroom of HDR (in HLG, PQ, and ISO Gain Map) to 4.926, and the part above this brightness will be hard-clipping (Not feature, just bug, I guess).
 The HLG image WILL LOSE THIS PART OF THE DATA.
 Apple Gain Map is not subject to this limitation.

-Starting from a certain version of macOS, built-in function cannot generate real RGB gain maps.
-Not recommended to use the -b parameter anymore, which will result in inconsistent HDR images.
+Apple add new CIImageRepresentationOption 'hdrGainMapAsRGB' to generate RGB gain map, but not avalible on macOS 15.5.
+Not recommand to usb -b parameter.

 FIXED: ~~It's better to limit PQ HDR range in +2 eV, to avoid losing hightlight details.~~